polleverywhere/spectrum/README.md

 I started using canvas, then switched to CSS gradients, since it turned out to be easier to manage, and provided better cross browser support.

+### Poll Everywhere fork changes

+* Disable `data-` configuration in market to eliminate conflicts
+* Show Empty picker when no color is defined regardless of what `allowEmpty` is set to

 ### Basic Usage

 Head over to the [docs](http://bgrins.github.io/spectrum) for more information.
 There is a visual demo of the different options hosted at: http://bgrins.github.io/spectrum.